daryldelrosario/co-proevo_aboutme/README.md

-# CO Project Nine - About Me Page
+# CO Project Ten - About Me Page
 This about me page is an evolving project that started with only HTML.
 Then we learnt, designed and applied CSS, SCSS and now JavaScript.
 Each version has been documented in the `Release` Section at the bottom of this readme file.
 Directly below is the current live demo.

-## <a href="https://daryldelrosario.github.io/co-pronine_aboutme/">Current Live Demo</a>
+## <a href="https://daryldelrosario.github.io/co-proevo_aboutme/">Current Live Demo</a>

 <kbd><img src="./assets/vid/pro-ten_ld.gif" alt="live demo gif of up to date project">

 ## Features
+- From Project Ten:
     - Includes JS Intersection Observer API
+- From Project Nine:
     - Includes JS Toggle to change color-mode
     - Includes JS Timer to dispay how long it has been since I started learning how to code
+- From Project Four:
     - Created with SASS sheets
     - Designed responsively
     - Includes "Under Construction" msg for screen sizes below bootstrap-md
     - Includes animated icons on nav-bar
     - Photo gallery designed via grid
     - Centered goal icon in lower section using flexbox
     - Includes bootstrap components:
         - Navbar
         - Carousel
         - Media Breakthrough Mixins
         - Bootstrap sass variables

 ## Installation Instructions
 This project uses packages for: